 Data Protection Legislation gives you the right to object to the processing personal data in some circumstances.
 This will depend on the legal basis (as described above).
-In order to formally object, you will need to do so verbally or in writing to: Information Governance and Information Security Officer, email@example.com.
+In order to formally object, you will need to do so verbally or in writing to: Data Protection Officer and Information Security Officer, email@example.com, 03000 428 438.

 Request the restriction of your personal data, however this will only applies when/if you contest the accuracy of the personal data, the data has been unlawfully processed and/if you oppose erasure and requests.